PaNOSC-ViNYL/ase/doc/ase/dft/bader.rst

 calculating the electronic charges on individual atoms in molecules or crystals, based on the Bader partitioning scheme [Bader]_.
 In that method, the analysis is based purely on the electron density.
-The partitioning of the density is determined according its zero-flux surfaces.
+The partitioning of the density is determined according to its zero-flux surfaces.
 Details of their implementation can be found in [Tang]_.
 The program is freely available at http://theory.cm.utexas.edu/henkelman/research/bader/ where you will